-5.16 Within this accounting process, no calculation or counting is required - it is literally typing a single figure into Horizon on a daily basis.
-Given the absence in the Report of any explanation or justification for the view that this is "complex", Post Office ~~does not accept cannot understand how that this process can be called is "complex". or how this cannot be understood by Applicants.~~ states that the out of sync problem described above, was common place prior to February 2008.
-However, the Report sets out the opinion, at Paragraph 5.15, that the instructions from the Operations Manual represents an example of the complex instructions and a cause of confusion.
+17. Within this accounting process, no calculation or counting is required - it is literally typing a single figure into Horizon on a daily basis.
+Given the complete absence in the Report of any explanation or justification for the view that this is "complex", Post Office cannot understand how this process can be called "complex" or how this cannot be understood by Applicants.
+18. The Report appears to rely on a number of extracts from Post Office's Operations Manual to show that the above accounting method was too confusing for some Applicants.
+Paragraph 5.11 states that Applicants misunderstood the instructions from the February 2008 Operations Manual update quoted in the Report.
+Paragraph 5.13 states that the out-of-sync problem described above, was common place prior to February 2008.
+The Report sets out the opinion, at Paragraph 5.15, that the instructions from the Operations Manual represents an example of the complex instructions and a cause of confusion.
 Paragraphs 5.13 and 5.15 are therefore a contradiction of one another - the first saying the problem pre-dated 2008, the other saying the problem resulted from the 2008 update.
+19. The Report does not describe any instructions provided prior to the February 2008 Operations Manual or any subsequent updates.
+No assessment is made as to any change in the reporting of problems in relation to ATMs (and specifically not understanding the instructions) before or after the February 2008 Manual update and in particular whether there was an increase or reduction of the potential for errors.
+The Report specifically criticises the February 2008 Manual this would appear to be a fundamental assessment and consideration that has not been made.
+Together with the fact that no evidence is provided to confirm how many Applicants did attribute errors to these (or any other) instructions, whether before or after February 2008, this undermines the position taken within the Report and the conclusions reached are unreliable as a result.